Updated · Dec 03, 2022

-(Source: TechRepublic)Cloud containers give users more control as they use programs virtually compared to regular servers.
-They’re reliable, efficient, and productive, hence increasingly becoming popular.
+Users get more control with cloud containers as they use programs virtually compared to regular servers.
+Containers are reliable, efficient, and productive, which explains why they are becoming increasingly popular.

-The future of cloud computing shows that serverless computing will jump to 28% by the end of 2021.
-AWS will be the biggest player in this market.
+Predictions on the future of cloud computing show that serverless computing will jump to 50% by the end of 2022.

 10. 93% of organizations using the cloud in 2020 had a multi-cloud strategy.